How Victoza® works

 - When your liver makes too much sugar, your blood sugar can get too high.

-Victoza® works in 3 ways like the hormone GLP-1 (7-37)a to help control blood sugar
+Victoza® works in 3 ways like the hormone GLP-1 (7-37)a to help control blood sugar levels

 - Victoza® slows food leaving your stomach.
 GLP-1 is normally released from your small intestine when you eat.
 This slows down the process of food leaving your stomach, which helps control your blood sugar after meals.